ocittt/DE_Screening_Test/README.md

 ## About me

-I'm an early-career Database Administrator with good foundational on SQL.
-I'll be honest about what i can do weell and transparent about the specific areas where im still learning.
+With good foundational on SQL.
+I'll be honest about what i can do well and transparent about the specific areas.

 ## Topics